Photo of Deep Utopia by Nick Bostrom at a tree trunk in a countryside field

 About the author

-His writings have been translated into more than 30 languages; he is a repeat main-stage TED speaker; and he has been interviewed more than 1,000 times by media outlets around the world.
-He has been on Foreign Policy’s Top 100 Global Thinkers list twice and was included in Prospect’s World Thinkers list, the youngest person in the top 15.
-He has an academic background in theoretical physics, AI, and computational neuroscience as well as philosophy.
+His writings have been translated into more than 30 languages; he is a repeat main-stage TED speaker; he has been on Foreign Policy’s Top 100 Global Thinkers list twice and was included in Prospect’s World Thinkers list, the youngest person in the top 15.
+As a graduate student he dabbled in stand-up comedy on the London circuit.

 Nick Bostrom's (occasional) newsletter: